Public Lands Institute

 Geological age

-~445 Mya Ordovician limestone and shale
+~445 Mya Ordovician limestone and shale.

 Epoch

-Late Ordovician; Dillsboro Formation (shale and limestone) on lower canyon slopes; Saluda Formation (limestone and dolomite) capping waterfall crests and upper cliffs
+Late Ordovician; Dillsboro Formation (shale and limestone) on lower canyon slopes; Saluda Formation (limestone and dolomite) capping waterfall crests and upper cliffs.

 Native lands

-Shawandasse Tula (Shawnee) · Myaamia (Miami); Ohio River valley ancestral Shawnee homeland; Shawnee displaced from the Ohio valley following the American Revolution; Treaty of Greenville 1795 ceded southeastern Indiana to the United States; Shawnee, Miami, and allied nations removed from Indiana under the Indian Removal Act 1830
+Shawandasse Tula (Shawnee) · Myaamia (Miami); Ohio River valley ancestral Shawnee homeland; Shawnee displaced from the Ohio valley following the American Revolution; Treaty of Greenville 1795 ceded southeastern Indiana to the United States; Shawnee, Miami, and allied nations removed from Indiana under the Indian Removal Act 1830.

 Displacement & Tenure